KelvCodes/DCIT313-TechTutors-Nutrition-Expert-System/README.md

 # Nutrix-
 The Nutrition Expert System is a rule-based decision supporsstem design to provide personalized dietary guidance and nutrition-based symptom support.
-The system collects user inputs such as age range, activity level, allergies, and reported sympts, and applies logicainfence to generate balanced diet rec
+The system collects user inputs such as age range, activity level, allergies, and reported sympts, d applies logicainfence to generate balanced diet rec